-The Abruzzo artistic Museum is located in the town of Guardiagrele, in the province of Chieti.
-The Museum was founded in 1970 by the will of some citizens and attacked the local history.
-The venue hosting the museum is the Palace of Crafts, housed in a historic convent of the seventeenth century named Saint Joseph of the Good Death Society.
-Even today you can admire the magnificent baroque facade and the church with decorations, paintings and statues.
-The museum houses in eight rooms and a living room objects and artifacts that tell the handicraft art of Abruzzo.
-The collection comprises pieces which have received recognition as part of the craftsman and the arts.
-Inside the museum collection houses masterpieces of Ranieri Bottega of the masters of wrought iron.
-Embroidery, carved stone, bobbin work, ceramics, wood, wrought iron and gold are the most important group.
-The museum hosts cultural events, exhibitions and national competitions related to the craft theme.
-Of particular note is the National Competition Biennial Art goldsmith Nicola da Guardiagrele involving many enthusiasts and professionals from all over Italy.
+The Abruzzo Artistic Crafts Museum is located in the city of Guardiagrele, in the province of Chieti.
+The Museum was founded in 1970, thanks to the will of some citizens and attached to local history.
+The museum is housed in the Palazzo dell'Artigianato, obtained from a historic 17th century convent called San Giuseppe della Compagnia della Buona Morte.
+Even today it is possible to admire the majestic Baroque facade and the small church with decorations, paintings and statues.
+The Museum houses in eight rooms and a salon objects and artifacts that tell the art of Abruzzo craftsmanship.
+The heritage is made up of significant works that have received recognition in the artisan and the arts.
+Inside the museum, the collection houses masterpieces from the Ranieri workshop of the masters of wrought iron.
+Embroidery, carved stone, bobbin lace work, ceramics, wood, wrought iron and gold constitute the most important nucleus.
+The Museum hosts cultural events, temporary exhibitions and national competitions related to the theme of craftsmanship.
+In particular, the Biennial National Goldsmith Art Competition Nicola da Guardiagrele is worth mentioning, which involves many enthusiasts and professionals from all over Italy.